jonrene/CPU-Scheduling-Simulation/README.md

 # CPU-Scheduling-Simulation

+# Each CPU scheduling algorithm implementation is in its own labeled file
+# Read file "OS Programming Assignment" to understand more

 Introduction

 In this project, three different CPU scheduling algorithms will be implemented using a desired programming language.
 In this case, Python.
 The three different CPU